DumasISD/SGM-for-Google-Schools/README.md

 * Hopefull we will have A1 (Alpha 1) availalbe in August
 * Alpha 1 will be considered Version 0.1.0.0
   * Beta 1 will be considered Version 1.0.0.0
-  * Release and RC versions will be on the same level as Beta
+  * Release and RC versions will be on the same level as Betas